 A concussion may occur when the head hits an object, or a moving object strikes the head.
 A concussion is a minor or less severe type of brain injury, which may also be also called a traumatic brain injury.

 A concussion can affect how the brain works for awhile.
 It may lead to a bad headache, changes in alertness, or loss of consciousness.

 A concussion can result from a fall, sports activities, or car accidents.
 A big movement of the brain (called jarring) in any direction can cause a person to lose alertness (become unconscious).
-How long the person stays unconscious may be a sign of the severity of the concussion.
+How long the person stays unconscious may be a sign of how bad the concussion is.

-Concussions do not always result in loss of consciousness.
-Most people who have a concussion never pass out.
-But they may describe seeing all white, black, or stars.
+Concussions do not always lead to loss of consciousness.
+Most people never pass out.
+They may describe seeing all white, all black, or stars.
 A person can also have a concussion and not realize it.

-Symptoms of a concussion range from mild to severe.
-They can include:
+Symptoms of a milder concussion can include:

 Head injuries that cause a concussion often occur with injury to the neck and spine.
 Take special care when moving people who have had a head injury.